 Comparative negligence attempts to apportion liability to those who are most at fault for an accident.
-It’s essential to work with an experienced personal injury lawyer for any accident, but especially those dealing with comparative negligence.
+It’s essential to work with an experienced Las Vegas personal injury law firm for any accident, but especially those dealing with comparative negligence.
 Here’s how Nevada’s modified comparative negligence rules work in personal injury cases.

 What Is Modified Comparative Negligence?

 Nevada Revised Statute 41.141 is Nevada’s modified comparative negligence rule.
 The law says that fault isn’t necessarily a bar to recovery in a personal injury accident.
 A victim may still be able to recover some of their damages even if they’re partially to blame for the event.

 Under Nevada law, a person can still recover for some of their damages even if they caused the accident in part.
 As long as you’re not more than 50 percent to blame for the accident, you can recover for some of your losses under Nevada law.
 If you’re more than 50 percent to blame for the accident, you can’t recover for your losses.

 If you’re partially to blame, your damages are reduced by the percent that you’re at fault for the accident.
 For example, if you’re 20 percent to blame, you recover for 80 percent of your damages.
 If your total damages are $100,000, you recover $80,000.
 You forfeit the remaining 20 percent because that’s your share of fault for the accident.
 You total the amount of your damages and then reduce them by the percentage of your fault.